 When to Apply

-*Note: This is a four-year program even for transfer students.
+*Nursing is a four-year program, even for transfer students.
 Limited spaces are available.

 Note: Scholarships are renewable for up to three years as a full-time undergraduate student as long as you maintain a GPA of 3.0 or higher at Temple.